Duophonic: Market drive

-Capitol began using the process in June 1961 and continued its practice into the 1970s.
+Capitol began using the process in 1961 and continued its practice into the 1970s.
 It was used for some of the biggest Capitol releases, including albums by The Beach Boys and Frank Sinatra.
 Over the years, however, some Duophonic tapes were confused with true stereo recordings in Capitol Records' vaults, and were reissued on CD throughout the 1980s and 1990s.
 Capitol intentionally reissued some of the Beatles' Duophonic mixes on The Capitol Albums, Volume 1 and The Capitol Albums, Volume 2, in 2004 and 2006, respectively.

+Duophonic LPs sold for fifty cents more than their mono counterparts, so the standard $3.98 mono sale price was raised to $4.49.
+True stereo records were usually priced $1.00 higher than their mono versions.
+In 1967, labels raised the mono record price by a dollar to match the stereo price, and the following year, discontinued mono releases.
+Over the next two decades "fake stereo was the only way to buy many evergreens," such as The Rolling Stones, Patsy Cline, Miles Davis, and Frank Sinatra.

 On rare occasions some artists deliberately used fake stereo to achieve an intended artistic effect.
 In such situations artificial stereo was used when certain elements of a mono mix could not be reproduced for a stereo remix.
 An example is the Beatles' stereo mix of the song "I Am the Walrus", where the first portion of the piece is true stereo, but switches to artificial stereo at approximately the two-minute mark for the remainder of the song; this is because the live radio feeds from a BBC broadcast of King Lear were mixed directly into the mono mix of the song, and could not (with the pre-digital technology of that time) be extricated and discreetly superimposed onto the stereo mix.
 Later remixes of the song, such as that included in the Love soundtrack album, are in true stereo for the complete song.
 Similarly, the mono mix of the song "Only a Northern Song" featured sound effects that were made during the mixing process and could only with difficulty be remade for a stereo remix, so the song was released in fake stereo on the 1969 album Yellow Submarine.
 However, the 1999 album Yellow Submarine Songtrack features a full stereo remix of the song, and the 2009 remaster of the original 1969 album restores the song to its original mono mix because enhanced stereo had fallen out of favor.